 The history of Fort Miles exemplifies America’s call to action to stem the tide of war against German invasions along the Atlantic Seaboard that, at the onset of World War II, appeared virtually unstoppable.
 The gun batteries of Fort Miles, secret state-of-the-art installations built within the massive sand dunes of Cape Henlopen, were designed to defend against the powerful German navy.

-With more than 2,500 soldiers stationed on high alert, the heavy guns, mine fields, and searchlights of Fort Miles defended the vital trade centers of Wilmington, Philadelphia, and beyond.
+With more than 2,500 soldiers stationed on high alert, the heavy guns, mine fields and searchlights of Fort Miles defended the vital trade centers of Wilmington, Philadelphia, and beyond.
 As America moved into the cold war, the role of Fort Miles shifted to highly classified missions defending against the threat of Soviet submarine operations off our coastline.

-The grounds of the museum are open 8 a.m. to sunset daily.
+The grounds of the Museum are open 8 a.m. to sunset daily.
 The Museum Orientation Building is open on Fridays and Saturdays from 10 a.m. – 4 p.m.
 March 3 – June 10 and Tuesday through Saturday June 13 – September 9.
-Public access to the museum is available only through guided tours and open houses.
+Public access to the museum is only available through guided tours and open houses.

 This new rental venue is available for weddings, concerts, meetings, reunions and many other types of events and gatherings.
 The site offers the best of both natural and cultural history, with an easy transition from the outdoor pavilion to the inside area, along with spectacular views of the Atlantic Ocean, miles of picturesque dunes, and breathtaking views, all in the heart of historic Fort Miles.
 For rental information, visit the Fort Miles Historical Association website.

 There are currently no programs scheduled at this location